-All Faculty and Staff
+To: All Faculty and Staff

-As we begin the new academic year, I want to take this opportunity to affirm my personal commitment to internal control awareness and proper risk management at the University at Albany and within our affiliated entities.
+As we wind down another successful academic year, I want to take this opportunity to affirm my personal commitment to internal control awareness and proper risk management at the University at Albany and within our affiliated entities.
 Internal controls are the operating practices, reporting relationships, and policies and procedures adopted by the University to help achieve our goals and objectives.
 They help to ensure effectiveness and efficiency of operations, reliability of financial reporting, and compliance with applicable laws and regulations.
-Internal Controls also help protect our valuable assets, data and other resources from theft and misuse.
+Internal Controls also help protect our valuable assets, data and other resources from breaches, theft and misuse.

 Within an internal control system, the most important element is the overall control environment which is the organization’s ethical values, integrity, competence, and operating philosophy.
 The work undertaken by the University Office of Internal Controls tests the internal controls in each of the higher risk offices on campus on a regular basis.
 In addition, the Internal Control staff tries to keep proper internal controls on the minds of everyone here at UAlbany.
 However, in reality, each individual faculty and staff member and student here at the University at Albany and within our affiliated entities shares responsibility for creating and maintaining a proper internal control environment.